kravitsjacob/multiobjective-hyperparameter/index.md

 test_objs = ['Test Accuracy', 'Test True Positive Rate', 'Test False Positive Rate', 'Test AUC']
 ```

+We also create some naming variables which we will leave in the global scope.

 #### Data Preparation
 Fortunately, the dataset is available for direct import via Scikit-Learn (so no need to manually download it yourself)!
 Feature selection is the process of determining only the most important features for your problem.
 Feature selection won't be the focus of this post, so I encourage you to read Rahul Agarwal’s post [(Agarwal 2020)](https://towardsdatascience.com/the-5-feature-selection-algorithms-every-data-scientist-need-to-know-3a6b566efd2) or the seminal work Langley [1994](https://www.aaai.org/Papers/Symposia/Fall/1994/FS-94-02/FS94-02-034.pdf) if you are not familiar with feature selection.
 We do a basic feature selection using the feature importances from a random forest.
 After we do our feature selection, we split the data and save 25 % for testing our model.
 We also do a stratified split (if you aren’t familiar see Brownlee [2020](https://machinelearningmastery.com/train-test-split-for-evaluating-machine-learning-algorithms/)).
-I have provided a simple function and function call to do this.
+I have provided a simple function and function call to do this:

 ```markdown
 def dataPreparation():